udexon/udexon.github.io/1lsd/Programmer_Reference.md

 ### 2. `window.location` Hack

-There have been so many layers of modules in "cloud computing" (whatever it means!!) that few people would know about the secrets to be revealed below!!
+There have been so many layers of modules in "cloud computing" today (whatever it means!!) that few people would know about the secrets to be revealed below!!

 - <a href="https://udexon.github.io/1lsd/?adam-006">https://udexon.github.io/1lsd/?adam-006</a>